 But if it’s not the sulfites, what is responsible for the headaches after drinking wine?
-Like as not, it’s the alcohol.
-Alcohol dehydrates, because your body uses water to process alcohol and excrete the products.
+Like it or not, it’s the alcohol.
+Alcohol causes dehydration because your body uses water to process alcohol and excrete the products.
 And dehydration leads to headaches.
 The headache may also be due to the toxic byproduct of alcohol, acetaldehyde.
 Alcohol also causes blood vessels to expand, which can put pressure on the brain, one of the mechanisms blamed for migraine headaches.

 So if you get a headache after consuming tasty wines at the Island Winery, it’s not the sulfites.
 It’s more likely that you just had too much because it was so good.

 What’s Really Causing Your Headaches?